JelF/vkdl/README.md

 `________________.mp3`
 You can edit regexp rule by yourself in this case.
 Maybe i will move it to configuration later.
 ##Thanks
 Greetings to Mark Abramov for helping me with ruby itself.
-I also love github communiti, becose there was a lot of ready libraries to work with vk.com, so only thing i need - to write a script
+I also love github community, becose there was a lot of ready libraries to work with vk.com, so only thing i need - to write a script
 PS bevare of loosing all disk space - 10G may be not enought :)